adsavia/notifyExec/README.md

 Warning!
 This version is NOT SECURE, use at your own risk!!!!

+#########################################################

 ##### Requirements:

-Linux computer/server (like RaspberryPI) with Git, NodeJS, npm installed.
+- Current version of Linux running on a compatible machine
+  - Will likely run on most Linux capable systems
+  - Latest stable release of NodeJS w/NPM installed.
+  - Additional software as necessary like lsof, espeak etc. (see below for espeak instructions)
+  - notifyexec has been tested on the following hardware:
+    - RPI Zero2W (on Debian Bullseye with WiFI)
+    - RPI 4B (On Ubuntu with ethernet)
+    - Odroid XU4 (on Armbian with ethernet)
+    - Odroid N2 (on Ubuntu with ethernet)
+    - LXC Container running Ubuntu 22.04 LTS "Jammy"
+  - Note: Windows has not been tested at this time but may work with additional modifications.
-Hubitat Elevation hub with the custom "Virtual Notification and Execute" device added to the "Drivers Code" section and a new virtual device created.
+- Hubitat Elevation hub with the custom "Virtual Notification and Execute" device added to the "Drivers Code" section and a new virtual device created.

-#########################################################

-##### Simple installation instructions - your mileage may vary depending
-##### upon your system - I am using a Raspberry PI:
+- For espeak configuration see below.

 ##### Linux Server side:
 - As root clone this repo to a working directory (I used the PI's home directory).